 - Seek among your comrades for those who know more than you do.

 - Rest from your musical studies by industriously reading the poets.
 Exercise often in the open air!

 - A great deal is to be learned from singers and songwriters.
 But do not believe everything they tell you.

 - People live on the other side of the mountain, too.
 Be modest!
-You never thought of, or invented anything that others had not already thought of or invented before you.
-In addition, even if you had done so, you should consider it a gift from above which you ought to share with others.
+You never thought of or invented anything that others had not already thought of or invented before you.
+Also, even if you had done so, you should consider it a gift from above which you ought to share with others.

 - The study of the history of music and the hearing of master-works of different epochs will most speedily cure you of vanity and self-adoration.